Create a forecast manually

 Once all the configuration is made, click the Run forecast button to create a forecast job.

-Clicking Run Forecast will open a popup where you must decide the forecast's run options.
+Clicking Run Forecast opens a pop-up where you must decide the forecast's run options.

 The application will automatically fill in the name of the forecast job.
 The name can be edited based on the planner's preferences.